-- You have an outstanding founding team of at least two people (3 also works, but not 4).
-Sole founders find it difficult to get investment from Business Angels (if you're a sole founder, try the FFF route).
+You have an outstanding founding team of at least two people (3 also works for me, but not 4).
+Sole founders find it difficult to get investment from Business Angels (if you're a sole founder, try the FFF and/or crowd routes).

-- UK legal structure, with founders based in the UK, and with a very strong preference for Cambridge and the South East.
-This is primarily as I like to meet the founders face to face, during due diligence and post-investment at least once or twice per year, and that is much easier for me, if the rail journey time is under 90 minutes from my home in Cambridge.
+UK legal structure, with founders based in the UK, and with a very strong preference for Cambridge and the South East.
+This is primarily as I like to meet the founders face to face, during due diligence and post-investment at least once or twice per year, and that is much easier for me, if the rail/tube/cycle journey time is under 90 minutes from my home in Cambridge.

-I will not invest, unless I get to know and trust the Investor NED who will be representing my and other investors' money.
+I will not invest, unless I already know or get to know and trust the Investor NED who will be representing my and other investors' money.
 It is important that person is experienced at being an Investor Director.

 I need to know that you understand, and can justify the ratio: "Customer Lifetime Value" over "Cost of Customer Acquisition".
 See this article for an explanation.
 A few entrepreneurs misunderstand gross margin/contribution and revenue when calculating CLV (aka LTV).
 Revenue is of no interest to me.
 The old adage: "Profit is sanity, revenue is vanity" applies.

-A level of defensibility, whether it is speed to market, know-how or a patent application
+A level of defensibility, whether it is a patent application, know-how or speed to market (in that order).

-- Deep product technology.
+Deep product technology.
 I do not invest in web or mobile apps, nor service businesses.
-I will invest in a platform, provided there is a clear understanding of the costs of sourcing and supporting both sides of the platform - see CCA/CLV (see above)
+I may invest in a platform, provided there is a clear understanding of the costs of sourcing/supporting and monetisation of both sides of the platform - the CLV/CAC (see above)

-- Like most Angels, I look for a minimum 10X valuation increase within 5 to 10 years, so if you are asking for, say, a £1m post-investment valuation, what does your company look like? and who will buy it for £10+m in a few years' time?
+Like most Angels, I look for a minimum 10X valuation increase within 5 to 10 years, so if you are asking for, say, a £1m post-investment valuation, what does your company look like? and who will buy it for £10+m in a few years' time?
 Remember that around half of all exits can be classed as "acquihires"

 Syndicated.
 I never invest alone.
 Although I can connect and/or build a syndicate, if I like your proposition.
-Angels (although very rarely those who invest through online platforms) want and expect to add value with connections, advice, governance and future funding.
-I do not invest in deals that either have been, or are, on any equity crowd-funding sites except Syndicate Room
+Angels want and expect to add value with connections, advice, governance and future funding.
+I do not invest in deals that either have been, or are, on any equity crowd-funding sites, except Syndicate Room